yashtx/tic-tac-toe/README.md

 # tic-tac-toe
-implemented an ai to play tic-tac-toe optimally.
+Using minimax, implemented an ai to play tic-tac-toe optimally.